kyma-project/kyma/docs/event-bus/10-02-troubleshooting-kyma-tracing.md

 type: Troubleshooting
 ---

-Tracing allows you to troubleshoot problems that you might encounter while using Kyma.
-Understanding the common scenarios and what the expected traces look like helps you to use Kyma tracing capabilities to pinpoint the root cause.
+The tracing functionality available in Kyma can help you to pinpoint the error's root cause and solve the problem.
+See [this](docs/components/tracing/#overview-overview) document to learn more about tracing.

 ## No microservice or lambda configured to receive an Event

-In this case, an external system sends the Event but a lambda or microservice with an Event trigger does not exist.
+In this case, an external system sends the Event, but a lambda or microservice with an Event trigger does not exist.

-As a result, you can see only the trace for `publish` and the trace details show you the tags for the `event-publish-knative-service`.
+As a result, you can see traces for `publish` only, and the trace details show you only the tags for the `event-publish-knative-service`.

 ![](./assets/troubleshoot-only-publish-detail.png)

 ## Configured microservice or lambda returns an error

-In this case, a microservice or lambda existis and reacts on the Event trigger.
+In this case, a microservice or lambda exists and reacts on the Event trigger.
 However, due to a code issue, the microservice or lambda fails to process the Event.